Over 21: Plot

 At the New York Bulletin newspaper, its owner, Robert Drexel Gow (Charles Coburn), receives a teletype story that the newspaper's thirty-nine-year-old editor, Max Wharton (Alexander Knox), is resigning to enlist in the army.
 Robert is livid, both at the news and the method that he found out about the news.
 There is a second story on the teletype: Max's wife, the famous novelist Paula Wharton (Irene Dunne) (whom Max calls Paulie), is in Hollywood adapting her latest book into a movie screenplay.
 Max wants to do his duty as a citizen and responsible journalist to be close to the war (World War II).
 Robert's view is that without Max, the newspaper will fold because Max *is* the newspaper.

 From Hollywood, Paulie telephones Max and congratulates him on his decision.
 After Max informs her of the plan of basic training then possibly officer's candidate school, Paulie decides that she will move to where ever that school is to be close to him.

 After completion of basic training, Max sends Paulie a telegram that officer's candidate school is in Tetley Field, Florida.
 She doesn't quite understand Max's motivations, but she wants to see her husband succeed in this passion.

 Paulie arrives at Palmetto Court looking for bungalow 26D and meets the last tenant, Jan Lupton (Jeff Donnell), whose husband Roy has just graduated to second lieutenant.
 Jan gives Paulie the lowdown on life in 26D, and that life for the enlisted at Tetley Field is all work, work, work.
-With school, Jan relays a story she heard where once you're over 21 years of age, your brain doesn't absorb the material taught anymore.
+Regarding school, Jan relays a story she heard where once you're over 21 years of age, your brain doesn't absorb the material taught anymore.
 Max comes by the bungalow surprised to see his wife there already.
 They have a loving reunion.
 The Luptons say goodbye to the Whartons, who can now have a proper reunion.